JN.1 Covid Variant: Experts Allay Fears, Cite Low Public Health Risk

 According to WHO, current vaccines continue to protect against severe disease and death from JN.1 and other circulating variants of SARS-CoV-2.
 The global health body added that it is continuously monitoring evidence and will update the JN.1 risk evaluation as needed.

-The U.S. Centers for Disease Control and Prevention said earlier this month that the subvariant JN.1 makes up about an estimated 15 to 29% of cases in the U.S. as of Dec 8.
+The US Centers for Disease Control and Prevention (CDC) said earlier this month that the subvariant JN.1 makes up about an estimated 15 to 29 per cent of cases in the US as of December 8.
 Last week, China detected seven infections of the Covid sub-variant.

 Experts advocate a balanced perspective while dealing with new variants of SARS-CoV-2.